Privacy Notice for Job Applicants

 If you would like to exercise any of these rights, or you have any questions about this privacy notice, please contact Our data privacy manager by email at email@example.com, by telephone on +44 (0)20 3239 3041, or by post at ENGYS Ltd., Studio 20, Royal Victoria Patriotic Building, John Archer Way, London, SW18 3SX, UK.

-If you believe that the Company has not complied with your data protection rights, you have the right to make a complaint to the Information Commissioner’s Office (ICO) in the UK or the equivalent body in other EEA states.
+If you believe that the Company has not complied with your data protection rights, you have the right to make a complaint to the Information Commissioner’s Office (ICO) in the UK.